jdoleary/Spellmasons/docs/CriticalPath.md

         - Skill tree
         - Critical chances
         - Time challenges - beat the level in less than 3 turns
-        - Make bets - risk / reward
+        - Make wagers - risk / reward
             - even with the difficulty of the next level
         - pseudo class system
         - item that makes your stronger but it randomizes your spawn